 However, if your PTAT score was struggling or changing, it was impossible to identify what was working – or not working – as it was an aggregate of several different elements.
 So, in 2014, Facebook phased out the aggregate PTAT metric on its Insights page, and broke out it out into the metrics that made it up (new page likes, engaged users, etc.)

 This was all very good news because it meant now marketers had visibility into the details that sparked engagement on Facebook, such as what was causing people to share their content, like their pages, comment on their posts, or participate in lively conversations about their brands.
 From a strategy and content perspective, marketers could now quickly identify what was resonating with their audiences – and what was falling flat – and plan accordingly.

 Overall PTAT scores, however, remain an important metric – especially as they relate to online reputation management.
 Hand-in-hand with higher PTAT scores is the need for brands to properly manage their social media presences and get fully involved in the conversations that are happening about them.

 Every new comment or mention on Facebook is another opportunity for companies to humanize themselves with helpful, thankful or otherwise engaging responses.
 This encourages participation, as more people will see and join the conversations, which pushes the PTAT score higher and higher.

 PTAT doesn’t measure sentiment.
 A positive comment is a +1 and a negative comment is also a +1, which means a sudden spike in a PTAT score isn’t always a good thing.
 This underscores – even further – how critical it is for brands to constantly monitor their social channels across the web and have the ability to jump into a negative conversation before it spins out of control.

-If you’d like to learn more about how we can help you effectively manage your social media presence, and ensure that when people are talking about you – they’re saying all the right things, check out our Social Suite.
+If you’d like to learn more about how we can help you effectively manage your social media presence on a Facebook page with one or multiple locations, and ensure that when people are talking about you, check out our Social Suite.